Used Shipping Containers – Storage Containers – Ocean Cargo Containers

 - Make sure there is no evidence of contamination or foul odors (e.g., hides can be transported in containers, leaving a strong odor).

 Midwest Storage Containers is committed to helping you find the right used container to meet your needs.
 We carefully examine all the containers we sell.
-If you have questions about our cargo containers or how to pick a used storage container, call us!
-1-888-782-2363
+If you have questions about our cargo containers or how to purchase a used storage container, use the form in the sidebar, the chat link below, or call us at 1-888-782-2363 to request a quote.